|

 effectively you can communicate.
 Clear communication means successful training

+and good behavior-with no need for force or coercion!
 1. That which is rewarded is more likely to happen again.

 In other words, dogs do what works for them.
 If your dog was given praise and a